Reading Italian language books is one of the best ways to learn the language.

 If you’re a beginner in Italian, my top recommendation is Italian Uncovered my in-depth online Italian course for beginners that teaches you through StoryLearning®.

 This is both an Italian course and book all in one!
 And best of all, the story is especially for beginners.
-Click here to claim your free trial of Italian Uncovered.
+Claim your free 7-day trial of Italian Uncovered.

 7 Italian Language Books Worth Reading

-If you prefer watching videos, hit play on the video version of the post below.
+If you prefer watching videos, hit play on the video version of the post at the top of this page.
 Otherwise keep scrolling to discover my book recommendations.

 1. Italian Short Stories For Beginners by Olly Richards